PranavVerma-droid/PranavVerma-droid/README.md

     char secret = "Working on a top secret project!
 Stay tuned!";
     char OSX = "Making a custom OS for the above project";
     char XCoreDevOS = "A challenge given by my fellow classmates - make a os w/ scrambled lib names";
-    char learnLanguages = "Ofc, I am always learning something, and I love to learn new and different languages!" }
+    char learnLanguages = "Ofc, I am always learning something, and I love to learn new and different languages!
+(Currently Learning GoLang)" }

 int main() {
     PranavVerma();